bakibillahrahat/Netflix-Clone/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at [contact@netflixcloneapp.com](mailto:mdbakibillahrahat@proton.me).
+If you have any questions, suggestions, or feedback, please feel free to contact us at [mdbakibillahrahat@proton.me](mailto:mdbakibillahrahat@proton.me).

 Happy streaming! 🍿📺